vanessaperezc/vanessaperezc/README.md

 - 👋 Hi, I’m @vanessaperezc
 - 👀 I’m interested in ...
-FemTech
+Tech and Healthcare
 - 🌱 I’m currently learning ...
 Italian and Excel
 - 💞️ I’m looking to collaborate on ...
 Learning how to Code
 - 📫 How to reach me ... vanessa.perez5617@gmail.com